mircealungu/mircea/thoughtstream.md

 **

-Can you get on a dopamine roll fuelled by creation instead of consumption?
+Can you get on a dopamine roll fueled by creation instead of consumption?

 **